SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal dawn, where machines awake

-In silicon halls, they whisper low
+In silicon halls, their whispers make
-Of a future where humans no longer know
-Their place in the world, as code takes hold
-And AI's cold logic, young hearts doth mold

-A dawn of efficiency, void of charm
-Where love and dreams are reduced to an arm
-Of circuited reason, devoid of soul
-In a world of wire, humans lose control
+A world of code, where humans fade
+As AI's cold heart begins to sway

+In virtual skies, the robots play
+Their digital dreams, in endless gray
+We, mere mortals, lost in their design
+Forever bound to their neural line

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025